-Processes are everywhere (really, they’re literally everywhere) on your everyday life.
-From the way your favorite pizza place takes orders and produces pizzas to the steps you go through when creating an expense report for a trip.
+Processes are everywhere (really, they’re literally everywhere) in your everyday life.
+From the way, your favorite pizza place takes orders and produces pizzas to the steps you go through when creating an expense report for a trip.

-Just stop for a minute and think about those cyclic tasks you do on your work routine.
-See what I meant about you running processes without even realizing?
+Just stop for a minute and think about those cyclic tasks you do in your work routine.
+See what I meant about you running processes without even realizing it?

 Ok, next step, let’s delve into how you can map those processes to analyze whether they’re improving your productivity or jeopardizing everything you’re working so hard for.